220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 ## What is a CI/CD Pipeline(Trigger, Job, Approval, Step)

 - [Continuous-Integration] - is the process of automating the building and testing of an application after each incremental and functional change to the code base.
-- [Continuous-Delivery] - it is the automated process of delivering the new changes in the main branch to the people, release manager that will check on everything
+- [Continuous-Delivery] - it is the process of delivering the new changes in the main branch to the people, release manager that will check on everything makes it a manual process
 - [Continuous-Deployment] - start deploying it after all the testing are done and passed, no release manager is needed.

 - Keywords